akshayawrites/PROMPT-ENGINEERING/README.md

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# PROMPT-ENGINEERING- 1.
+Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
 Experiment:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.